kuertee/x4-mod-ui-extensions/README.md

 History
 =======
+v5.1.0314, 06 Dec 2022:
+-Tweak: removed the right-click distance tool when measuring distance to a map point in another sector.
+The distance value is just wrong.
+But the distance between two objects across any number of sectors is still available and correct.
+-Tweak: added callback for Mission menu that allows new actions to be added. i.e. Waypoint Field for Deployments mod.
+-New features: callbacks for Station Overview menu, Station Configuration menu, and Helper API to support unreleased Trade Analytics mod features.

 v5.1.0307, 29 Sep 2022:
 -Bug-fix: Removed the stutter when the map is open.
 The bug was introduced when the sort by name then sector was added in a previous version.
 -Bug-fix: Trade Analytic mod's location and intended sector destination display wasn't working.